Sign in

 At what height should I hang my chandelier?

-In a dining room, the goal is to suspend it low enough so that you don't catch glare from the light source but high enough so that it does not obstruct your vision.
-A good rule of thumb is to hang the chandelier so the bottom of the fixture is 30 - 36 inches from the top of the table.
-Adjust this height to suit your personal preferences or the demands of your room.
+In a dining room, hang it low enough to avoid glare but high enough to not obstruct vision.
+A good rule is to have the chandelier 30 - 36 inches from the table's top.
+Adjust to personal preference.

 Are there any other factors I should consider when choosing a chandelier?